Shopify/ui-extensions/documentation/upgrade/argo-checkout-0.8.0-to-0.9.0.md

+NOTE: Some of the packages discused in this guide have been renamed in later releases.

 # Upgrading from `@shopify/argo-checkout(-react)` 0.8.x to 0.9.x

 In `@shopify/argo-checkout` and `@shopify/argo-checkout-react` version 0.9.x, significant changes were made to the build process to enable smaller bundle sizes.